-In the field of patents, there are a large number of situations where foreign elements arise and where the question of applicable law or jurisdiction may be raised.
+In the field of patents, there are a large number of situations where elements of extraneousness appear and where the question of the applicable law or of the competent court can be raised.

-The typical case is the case where the patent in question is a US patent, the holders are German and Dutch, they have established a co-ownership contract because of a business relationship in China, they have a licensee in Belgium, and there is an alleged counterfeiter of Japanese nationality ...
+The typical case is the case where the patent in question is an American patent, the owners are German and Dutch, that they have established a co-ownership contract due to a commercial relationship in China, that they have a licensee in Belgium, and there is a suspected Japanese infringer & #8230;